yjpictures/license-mate/README.md

 The interactive documentation for all the REST API calls can be seen if you open the server URL on a browser.
 You will be able to see all the different requests you can send including the required parameters, JSON payload schema and expected output.
 You can even test out the requests right through the browser window.

-`Flask License Manager` uses [`HTTP Basic Auth`](https://datatracker.ietf.org/doc/html/rfc7617) for authentication purposes.
+`License Mate` uses [`HTTP Basic Auth`](https://datatracker.ietf.org/doc/html/rfc7617) for authentication purposes.

+Route `/ui` after the server URL will allow users to open Admin section, where admins can manage the licenses through the web browser.

 # Want us to take care of hosting your license manager?

-Depending on the size and scale, we can host, manage and customize the flask license manager to suit your needs so you can focus on the client side of things.
+Depending on the size and scale, we can host, manage and customize License Mate to suit your needs so you can focus on the client side of things.

 [Contact us for more information!](mailto:hello@yashj.ca)